openstack/swift/doc/source/getting_started.rst

 System Requirements
 -------------------

 Swift development currently targets Ubuntu Server 14.04, but should work on most Linux platforms with the following software:

-* Python 2.6
+* Python 2.6 or 2.7
 * rsync 3.0

 And the following python libraries: